Xcash-Labs/xcashlabs-docs/docs/en/interacting/dpops/vote-and-staking.md

 ### Synchronize Your Wallet

-You can synchronize by connecting to a remote node, preferably a seed node or another trusted delegate node.
-Pick a location that near you you.
+You can synchronize by connecting to a remote node—ideally a seed node or another trusted delegate.
+You can find available domains and IP addresses on the [XCash-Labs website](https://xcashlabs.org/delegates).
+For best performance, choose a node located geographically close to you.

+** Seed Nodes **
 - seeds.xcashseeds.us (North America)
 - seeds.xcashseeds.uk (Europe)
 - seeds.xcashseeds.me (South America)